phetsims/vector-addition/doc/implementation-notes.md

 _Lab_ screen:

 * Each scene has 2 vector sets, and therefore 2 sum vectors.
-* For each vector set, 10 vectors can be created via direct manipulation.
+* For each vector set, 10 vectors can be dragged to/from the toolbox.
-* Vectors are not labeled uniquely.
-They are generically labeled as v&#8407; and s&#8407;, with only one such label visible at a time.
+* Vectors are labeled uniquely using their vector set symbol and an index, for example v&#8407<sub>2</sub>.
 * In the view, all vectors in a set are in the same layer.
 Selecting any vector in a set moves the entire set to the front.

 _Equations_ screen:

 * Base vectors are provided, and you can change their values using spinners.
-* Each vector set has one vector (c&#8407; or f&#8407;) whose computation depends on which equation is selected, see [EquationType](https://github.com/phetsims/vector-addition/blob/main/js/equations/model/EquationTypes.ts).
+* Each vector set has one resultant vector (c&#8407; or f&#8407;) whose computation depends on which equation is selected, see
+  [EquationType](https://github.com/phetsims/vector-addition/blob/main/js/equations/model/EquationTypes.ts).
 * Equation coefficients can be changed using spinners.
-* Vectors cannot be added to or removed from the scene.
+* Vectors cannot be added to or removed from the graph.
 * Vectors cannot be rotated or scaled via direct manipulation.
 They must be indirectly rotated/scaled using the spinners for base vectors and equations.